sanjumsanthosh/Learn_Pytest/Chapter 6/README.md

 dont missuse skip/skipif/xfail. always remember YAGNI (ya arent gonna need it). only build functions if nessesary

 Faker is a third party library which can be used to generate fake data

+Markers can have parameters which can be accessed with `.args` & `.kwargs` attributes